streamlink/streamlink/docs/plugin_matrix.rst

-eltrecetv               eltrecetv.com.ar     Yes   Yes   Streams may be geo-restricted to Argentina. euronews                euronews.com         Yes   No facebook                facebook.com         Yes   Yes filmon                  filmon.com           Yes   Yes   Only SD quality streams. foxtr                   fox.com.tr           Yes   No funimationnow           - funimation.com     --    Yes   :ref:`Requires session cookies <cli:Authenticating with FunimationNow>`
+eltrecetv               eltrecetv.com.ar     Yes   Yes   Streams may be geo-restricted to Argentina. euronews                euronews.com         Yes   No facebook                facebook.com         Yes   Yes filmon                  filmon.com           Yes   Yes   Some VODs are mp4 which may not stream, use -o to download foxtr                   fox.com.tr           Yes   No funimationnow           - funimation.com     --    Yes   :ref:`Requires session cookies <cli:Authenticating with FunimationNow>`
                         - funimationnow.uk